YunussEmree/Your-Personal-Teacher/README.md

 # YPT
 (YBT) Your Personal Teacher.
-A mobile app for learning any languages.
+A mobile app for learning any subject.